vault27/Foundation/vxlan.md

   - Type 4 - Ethernet Segment Route - one LAN connected to two VTEPs - only one of them should process BUM
   - Type 1 - Ethernet Auto Discovery Route
 - External connections
-  - Type 5 - IP prefix route advertisment
+  - Type 5 - IP prefix route advertisment - when we peer IP VRF on VTEP with external router, routes from this router will be type 5
 - Multicast
   - Type 6,7,8 - PIM, IGMP Leave/Join